Palm Sunday

 Scripture: Matthew 4:1-11

 Oftentimes one of the loudest noises/voices in our lives comes from within.
 We need to quiet the internal noise to hear, listen, and follow the voice of God in our lives.
 What is one of the loudest sources of "noise" in your mind?
-Self Doubt?
+Self-doubt?
 Anger?
 Emotional strife?
 Trauma?
 Fear?
 Anxiety?
 Intentionally name that noise and hand it over to God.

 Week 3: